flenniken/statictea/docs/env.md

 # logLine

 Append a message to the log file.
 If there is an error writing, close the log.
 Do nothing when the log is closed.
+A newline is not added to the line.

 ```nim
 proc logLine(env: var Env; filename: string; lineNum: int; message: string)